-I'm always surprised by the number of visitors to Hawaii who do not tip appropriately and many that do not tip at all.
-Tipping in Hawaii is not only the right thing to do, it is absolutely essential for the livelihood of the local residents who work in the service industry.
-Most of the people you encounter listed below depend on tips for their living.
+There's a surprisingly large number of visitors to Hawaii who do not tip appropriately and many that do not tip at all.
+Tipping in Hawaii is not only the right thing to do, but it is also absolutely essential for the livelihood of the local residents who work in the service industry.

-So, then, whom should you tip and how much should you tip in Hawaii?
-There is no definitive answer, but I'll share with you my own personal tipping guidelines.
+So, then, whom should you tip in Hawaii, and how much should you give?
+There is no definitive answer, but a few general guidelines will help you tip appropriately.

 At the Airport